 Question 4 asked respondent to indicate "Which active school travel planning engineering initiatives are most important to you and your child (select two)".
 Six different responses were options to this question, with respondents selecting their top 2 priority initiatives.
-29 initiatives were identified from the 6 selections available, with improving pedestrian infrastructure as the highest priority, followed closely by improved bicycle infrastructure.
+29 initiatives were identified from the 5 selections available, with improving pedestrian infrastructure as the highest priority, followed closely by improved intersections.

-Figure 21 - Responses to the Question "Which active school travel planning engineering initiatives are most important to you and your child?"
+Figure 18 - Summary of Responses to the Question "Which active school travel planning engineering initiatives are most important to you and your child?"